micers/Chaffer/README.txt

     .
 Both winnow and chaff are not 'chaff aware'.
 They are . simply working with a text tile.
 It is possible to . chaff again a chaff file and to winnow again a winnoed . file.
-The value of that feature is left for the user'secure . consideration.
+The value of that feature is left for the user's . consideration.
     .
 -m<"message"> : Use the message provided on the command